 How New Olim are Missing Out on a 7500-Shekel Benefit

-But for some reason, only 5% of eligible olim actually took advantage of this right.
+But even though this benefit is so generous, only 5% of eligible olim actually took advantage of this right in 2017.
 Why?

-One reason is that people just don’t know about this right.
-People know that upon making aliyah, one goes to ulpan, which is a class of 30-50 students with a teacher-lecturer at the front.
-The concept of a private AND subsidized ulpan is novel.
+- One reason is that people just aren’t aware of this right.
+People know about traditional ulpan, but the concept of a private AND subsidized ulpan is novel.
 And just like it took time for the iPod to revolutionize the world of recorded music, it has taken time for people to get used to the idea of this upgrade to Hebrew-learning.
 The word hasn’t spread because the concept is new.

-Another reason why so few people have taken advantage of this great opportunity is that they get disqualified due to lack of familiarity with the eligibility rules (see the rules here).
-For example, while a new oleh is entitled to both public and private ulpan, they cannot take both at the same time.
-So if someone starts attending a public ulpan and then stops in the middle, they no longer qualify to take private ulpan until they have either finished the public one or have obtained an exception from Misrad Haklita.
-They may also have missed the window of time during which to take advantage of this right – 18 months from the date of aliyah.
+- Another reason why so few people have taken advantage of this great opportunity is that they get disqualified due to lack of familiarity with the eligibility rules (see the rules here).
+People who start attending a public ulpan and then stop, even if they’ve only gone to a few weeks of class, no longer qualify to take private ulpan until they have finished the public one.
+This happened to many people we’ve been in touch with, and, unfortunately, there was nothing we could do to help them.

 - This benefit is only valid for 18 months from the date of aliyah, so many people miss out because they didn’t hear about it or act in time.

 Here are the eligibility requirements:

 - Made Aliyah in the last 18 months

 - Has either completed a previous public Ulpan or not yet started one